Plant vs Whey Protein: Which is Best for Bodybuilding?

 For bodybuilders who need or prefer to avoid animal-based proteins (e.g., those with dietary restrictions like lactose intolerance), one of the various types of protein made from plants could be an excellent choice.
 These tend to contain as much protein as powders derived from cow's milk (e.g., whey and casein protein) and have similar amino acid profiles.
 Additionally, studies indicate that plant-based powders perform as well as whey protein supplements when it comes to increasing muscle, developing strength, and losing weight.

-You might also like our articles on protein bars and protein powders, creatine and whey protein, mass gainer and whey protein, egg and whey protein, hemp and whey protein, and BCAAs and whey protein
+You might also like our articles on the best muscle-building supplements for women, the best supplements for bodybuilding seniors, the best supplements for over 40s, whey and collagen proteins, protein bars and protein powders, creatine and whey protein, mass gainer and whey protein, egg and whey protein, hemp and whey protein, and BCAAs and whey protein.

 About the Author